 Our employees perform routine airframe and engine maintenance along with periodic inspections of equipment at their respective maintenance facilities.
 We also use third-party vendors, such as AAR, Aviall and GE, for certain heavy airframe and engine maintenance work, along with parts procurement and component overhaul services for our aircraft fleet.
-As of September 30, 2018, \$58.1 million of parts inventory was consigned to us by AAR and Aviall under long-term contracts that is not reflected on our balance sheet.
+As of September 30, 2019, \$59.9 million of parts inventory was consigned to us by AAR and Aviall under long-term contracts that is not reflected on our balance sheet.

 We use the direct expense method of accounting for our maintenance of regional jet engine overhauls, airframe, landing gear, and normal recurring maintenance wherein we recognize the expense when the maintenance work is completed, or over the repair period, if materially different.
+Our maintenance policy is determined by fleet when major maintenance is incurred.
 While we keep a record of expected maintenance events, the actual timing and costs of major engine maintenance expense are subject to variables such as estimated usage, government regulations and the level of unscheduled maintenance events and their actual costs.
 Accordingly, we cannot reliably quantify the costs or timing of future maintenance-related expenses for any significant period of time.